rayane-barbosa/e-commerce-/README.md

 ## Acceptance Criteria

 ### [ ]Home Page
-- Must have a main banner, which can be a single image or an image carousel.
+- Must have a main banner, which can be a single image or an image carousel. [ x ]
 - Should display a list of at least 8 products.
 They can be presented in a list format or in a product carousel.
 - If choosing a product carousel, the choice of the library to implement this feature is at your discretion and will count as an extra credit towards your grade.
 - Each product will be represented as a card with the following: